kaditya25/game-engine/README.md

 ```

 ### ROS Visualizer
-The ROS visualizer manages a 3D visualization environment in which the
+The ROS visualizer (RVIZ) manages a 3D visualization environment in which the
-GE will display an arena, obstacles, and quadcopters.
+arena, obstacles, balloons, and quadcopters are displayed.
 ```
 cd game-engine/run
 rosrun rviz rviz -d config.rviz